m-kupiec/compendium-typescript/README.md

 >   TypeScript will also warn about unreachable code and labels, which you can disable with `allowUnreachableCode` and `allowUnusedLabels` respectively.
 >
 > [TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html)

+### TSConfig Bases

+"Depending on the JavaScript runtime environment which you intend to run your code in, there may be a base configuration which you can use at [github.com/tsconfig/bases](https://github.com/tsconfig/bases/).
+These are `tsconfig.json` files which your project extends from which simplifies your `tsconfig.json` by handling the runtime support. . . .
+This lets your `tsconfig.json` focus on the unique choices for your project, and not all of the runtime mechanics." ([TypeScript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html))

 ### Modules